JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <h2>The Ultimate Conversion Test</h2>
 <p>Here's a simple test to see if your website converts.
 Ask a friend who's never seen your site before to visit it on their phone.
 Give them this task:</p>
 <p><em>"You need an oil change today.
-Find out if this shop can help you and how to contact them.
-You have 30 seconds."</em></p>
+Find out if this shop can help you and how to contact them."</em></p>
 <p>Watch what they do.
-If they struggle, get confused, or can't complete the task quickly, that's exactly what your real customers are experiencing.
-And why they're not calling.</p>
+If they struggle, get confused, or can't do it in less than 30 seconds, that's the same thing your real customers go through... before leaving.</p>

 <h2>What to Fix First</h2>
 <p>You don't have to fix everything at once.
 Start here:</p>
 <p><strong>This week:</strong> Make your phone number visible and clickable on every page.
 Add clear CTAs {"Call Now for Free Quote"} on your homepage.
 Put your reviews on your homepage.</p>
-<p><strong>This month:</strong> Test your site speed and fix slow-loading images.
-Simplify your contact form to 3 fields max.
+<p><strong>This month:</strong> Test your site speed and fix big images.
+Simplify your contact form to 3-4 fields.
 Add an FAQ section answering common questions.</p>
 <p><strong>This quarter:</strong> If your site is broken on mobile or looks dated, invest in a redesign.
 You're leaving too much money on the table.</p>

 <h2>The Bottom Line</h2>
-<p>Traffic without conversions is wasted time and money.
+<p>Traffic without conversions is wasted money.
 Your website exists for one purpose: to turn visitors into customers.</p>
 <p>If people are visiting your site but not calling, it's not because they don't need your services.
-It's because your website isn't saying it and making it easy to buy.</p>
+It's because your website isn't making it easy to buy.</p>
 <p>Fix your contact info.
 Make your CTAs clear.
 Build trust with reviews and real photos.
 Make it work on mobile.
 Answer customer questions before they ask them.</p>
 <p>Do this and watch your phone start ringing.</p>
 <p>Your competitors aren't getting more calls because they're better mechanics.
 They're getting more calls because their websites actually convert people.
 Fix your site and win.</p>